-Factor in the following features and options when trying to determine the best canister vacuum for your needs.
+Factor in the following features and options when trying to determine the best canister vacuum for users’ needs.

 Bagged vs. Bagless

 In general, the more powerful, the deeper the cleaning.
-So if you’ve got kids, pets, and carpeted and/or upholstered surfaces, a powerful model will be able to pull stubborn dirt, fur, and dust from deep within the carpet pile, improving your air quality and getting the job done faster.
+So for users that have kids, pets, and carpeted and/or upholstered surfaces, a powerful model will be able to pull stubborn dirt, fur, and dust from deep within the carpet pile, improving the air quality and getting the job done faster.
 For these homes, vacuums with nine to 10 amps will work just fine.
-If your home has mostly hardwood or tile floors, you can sacrifice some power for portability and reduced weight, and go with a lower amperage option.
+For homes that have mostly hardwood or tile floors, sacrifice some power for portability and reduced weight, and go with a lower amperage option.

 Size and Weight

-No one loves to vacuum, but the smaller and lighter the machine, the more apt you are to take on the chore.
-Today’s canister vacuums are pretty manageable, weight-wise, at between 5 and 25 pounds.
+No one loves to vacuum, but the smaller and lighter the machine, the more apt a user is to take on the chore.
+Today’s best canister vacuums are pretty manageable, weight-wise, at between five and 25 pounds.

 When evaluating a canister vacuum’s size, keep in mind that larger models hold more debris before needing to be emptied, but they’re harder to store.
 Smaller vacuums hold less but fit in small closets easily.
 Luckily, larger homes that require a lot of vacuuming usually have bigger closets, while homes with smaller closets typically require less vacuuming.

 When it comes to vacuuming, maneuverability means two separate things.
 There’s the ability to get the floor head where it needs to go, and the ability to get the entire vacuum from place to place.
 Highly maneuverable floor heads are a joy to use.
-With a twist of your wrist, the head will pivot and change direction, allowing you to hit tight corners with ease.
-Factoring this in with the increased maneuverability of a lightweight wand, and you can get a lot done in a short amount of time.
+With a twist of a wrist, the head will pivot and change direction, allowing users to hit tight corners with ease.
+Factoring this in with the increased maneuverability of a lightweight wand, users can get a lot done in a short amount of time.

 Moving some types of vacuums from room to room isn’t always easy to do.
 Heavier canisters are difficult to move, but manufacturers often address this by using larger wheels, providing more clearance to the ground, and using lighter-weight materials.
 The most important of these factors is the canister’s weight.